Start date: October 2023

 And we're develping implementation plans for further stakeholder engagement and cooperation.

-We'll be sharing the outcomes of the project nationally in Ireland and also at European level with relevant institutions, organisations, and policymakers.
+We have shared the outcomes of the project nationally in Ireland and at European level with relevant institutions, organisations, and policymakers.

 We are partnering with several organisations on this project, including Asociatia Euro Adult Education in Romania, European Universities Continuing Education Network (EUCEN) in Belgium, Epistimoniki Enosi Ekpaidefsis Enilikou Somateio (HAEA) in Greece, Ustanova Za Obrazovanje Odraslih Dante in Croatia, Forma.Azione srl in Italy, and State Education Development Agency (VIAA) in Latvia